dragoon/acts-collector/readme.md

 Here is a high-level overview of what we are going to cover:

-1. Data collection platform
+1. Real-time data collection system
-2. Signal generation
+2. Historical data processing
 3. Backtesting & reporting
 4. Unit and integration testing
 5. Live trading

-## Data collection platform
+## Data collection system

-The first system we need to build is a data collection platform.
+The first system we are going to build is a real-time data collection system.
+[TODO]
 For backtesting, we need to collect at least best bid/ask prices, and to implement a trading strategy, we need to collect other features from the order book, so let's talk about it briefly.